Labour All At Sea Over Brexit -

 Emily Thornberry and Dianne Abbott have also given conflicting signals in recent days, with Thornberry telling Marr yesterday a second referendum was still an option, while Abbott warned against the idea on Question Time last week.
 Civil war in North London luvvie land…

-Labour’s position on the deal itself is no less unclear, with Shadow Brexit Secretary Jenny Chapman making distinctly positive noises about the possibility of Labour supporting a deal on All Out Politics despite Thornberry coming down strongly against the prospect yesterday.
+Labour’s position on the deal itself is no less unclear, with shadow Brexit minister Jenny Chapman making distinctly positive noises about the possibility of Labour supporting a deal on All Out Politics despite Thornberry coming down strongly against the prospect yesterday.
 Labour’s “constructive ambiguity” is increasingly looking less like astute party management and more a symptom of serious internal shadow Cabinet splits…

 The Government’s fundamental problem with getting a deal through Parliament – if it even gets through Cabinet – is that voting down the deal is all things to all people.
 The Labour frontbench sees it as the best route to a general election.
 Brexiteers see it as the way to force ‘no deal’.
 Remainers see it as their best chance of securing a second referendum.
 The Johnson-Johnson pincer movement looks particularly dangerous for the Government.
 But ultimately only one of these groups can actually get what they want…